eligugliotta/MADAR-TUN/README.md

-# MADAR-TUN LINGUISTIC ANNOTATION
+# MADAR-TUN LINGUISTIC ANNOTATIONS
-2,000 Tunisian sentences of the MADAR corpus, semi-automatically annotated with several linguistic information (same procedure of TArC annotation, see the TArC repository for more information)

-## Linguistic information provided to the Tunisian-MADAR Corpus

-This repository describes and contains the annotation provided to the Tunisian part of the MADAR corpus (Bouamoret al., 2018).
-The annotation has been provided during a work described in the following paper (accepted for the LDK conference, to be held in Vienna in September 2023):
+This repository provides a brief description and houses the linguistic annotations for the Tunisian part of the MADAR corpus (Bouamoret et al., 2018).
+These annotations were created during a research project outlined in the following paper, which has been accepted for presentation at the LDK conference scheduled to be held in Vienna in September 2023:

 * [An Empirical Analysis of Task Relations in the Multi-Task Annotation of an Arabizi Corpus, by Elisa Gugliotta, Marco Dinarelli](http://2023.ldk-conf.org/programme/)

-The annotation are the result of the same procedure carried on for the TArC corpus.
-Please see the TArC repository, or the following paper for further details
+The annotations presented here are the outcome of the same procedure used for the TArC corpus.
+For additional information and in-depth details, please refer to the TArC repository, or consult the following papers.
+The papers shed light on the methodology employed and provide a comprehensive understanding of the annotation process carried out for both the MADAR and TArC corpora.

 * [Gugliotta, E. Dinarelli, M. (2022).
 Tarc: Tunisian arabish corpus first complete release.
 LREC2022.](https://aclanthology.org/2022.lrec-1.121.pdf)